mP1/j2cl-maven-plugin/Readme.md

 A dependency archive with a `.walkingkooka-j2cl-maven-plugin-classpath-required.txt` file in its root is equivalent to adding an `classpath-required` entry to the plugin pom.

+## Ignored dependency file(s)

+A dependency archive with a `.walkingkooka-j2cl-maven-plugin-ignored-dependency.txt` file in its root is equivalent to adding an `ignored-dependency` entry to the plugin pom.